-Happy neighbors means less awkward confrontations in the laundry room, and a happy landlord means peaceful living without surprise visits.
-When it comes time to renew the lease, a great tenant knows the landlord won’t drop them suddenly and may even be able to re-negotiate the terms.
-Also, a favorable rental history could get you lower rent rates without moving and more perks on your lease renewal.
+The better your relationship with your landlord or property manager, the easier it is to negotiate and secure favorable long-term contracts with them.
+When it comes time to renew the lease, a great tenant knows the landlord won’t drop them suddenly and may even be willing to renegotiate the terms.
+A strong rental history can even help you lower your rent rates without moving and obtain more perks on your lease renewal.

 1. Read Your Lease